 Adapted Physical Education Specialists who work in Oregon, Rhode Island, or Virginia, make the highest salaries.

 How much do Adapted Physical Education Specialists make in each U.S. state?

 |State||Annual Mean Salary|

 |District of Columbia||$67,310|

-Tools & Technologies Used by Adapted Physical Education Specialists
+What Tools & Technology do Adapted Physical Education Specialists Use?

 - Microsoft Excel